 Phase 2 built upon the initial phase by preparing a needs assessment and developing a strategy for plan implementation, with recommendations developed around key priorities.
-The Draft Master Plan will be released for public review and comment prior to finalization.
+The draft Master Plan was released for public review and comment prior to finalization.

 SECTION 2.
 LOCAL CONTEXT AND TRENDS